egalli64/clj-intro/src/aaa/README.md

 - [empty?](empty.clj) - is empty?
 - [not-empty] - is a collection not empty?

+### The clojure.set namespace
+- [union intersection difference] - fundamental set operations
+- [subset? superset?] - check relation between sets

+### Regular expressions
+- [re-find] - find the first occurrence of the pattern in the string
+- [re-matches] - match the entire string against the pattern
+- [re-seq] - find all the matches in a lazy seq
+- [re-pattern] - compile a string in a pattern
+- [re-matcher + re-groups] - low level matching

 ### The clojure.string namespace
-- [trim] - remove whitespace from both ends
+- [trim] - remove whitespace from both ends (w/ regex)
-- [split](split.clj) - split a string into substrings
+- [split](split.clj) - split a string into substrings (w/ regex)
 - [join] - join collection into a string
 - [upper-case lower-case] - change case
 - [includes?] - check for substring presence
-- [replace] - replace substrings
+- [replace] - replace substrings (w/ regex)

-### The clojure.set namespace
-- [union intersection difference] - fundamental set operations
-- [subset? superset?] - check relation between sets

 ### Advanced Arithmetic
 - [*' +'] - auto-promoting arithmetic (overflow-safe)